 She also has extensive experience in public legal education and information (PLEI).
 She managed the Family Law Education for Women project, which assisted marginalized women in understanding their rights and responsibilities under family law.
 She also worked with Community Legal Education Ontario’s Your Rights.
 Your Language. project where she managed the production, dissemination, and promotion of PLEI in multiple formats and languages focused on high priority legal issues for newcomers to Canada.

-Ms Cirillo is a member of the: National Association of Women and the Law’s National Steering Committee; Legal Aid Ontario’s Clinic Law Advisory Committee; and the Ontario Human Rights Commission’s Community Advisory Group.
-She served on the Board of the Association for Canadian Clinical Legal Education for eight years, acting as President from 2013 to 2017.
+Ms Cirillo has served on a number of boards and committees over the years, including the: Association for Canadian Clinical Legal Education; National Association of Women and the Law’s National Steering Committee; Legal Aid Ontario’s Clinic Law Advisory Committee; and the Ontario Human Rights Commission’s Community Advisory Group.

 She earned her Hons.
 B.A. from the University of Toronto, her LL.B. from Queen’s University, and her LL.M. from Osgoode Hall Law School.
 She was called to the Bar in 1998.